 Large chunky candles are a very important part of this theme, as well as choosing a location with plenty of stonework.
 Decorate with elegant tapestries, ivy leaves, wheat, and small wildflowers.
 Feed your guests their own individual meat pies, cheese, breads, and wine.
 Have your bridesmaids and groomsmen wear dark colors, such as green or purple.
-Bride can have long flowing hair with small braids, and a wreath of flowers.
+The bride can have long flowing hair with small braids and a wreath of flowers.
 Give your guests a cd with the songs from your wedding.

 Victorian Theme Wedding